 At the family name, Tulio paled, then greened, then paled again.
 In an instant, he was on his knees, crawling to her ankles.
 “I… I… I…, please.
 I meant no disrespect!
 I’ve got a family I need to provide for!
 You understand, don’t you?
 My children!
 Please, I’ll give you all the conductors I have and—”

 She took a step back from him with raised hands.
 “Ey, ey, I get it.
 These are hard times.
 People get desperate.
 But ya can only go so far and get sympathy, ya know?
 I mean, did ya really think ya could go encroachin’ on the Romano Family’s turf and get away without a single scrape?
 Even I’m not that lucky.”
 She fell to a crouch and met his gaze with a reassuring smile.
 “Look.
 If ya tell us who’s been providin’ ya with those conductors, then I might be able to get in a good word for ya.
 Maybe only two fingers cut off instead of all ten.”

 The man’s eyes widened.
 He wobbled in place.

 “Whoa, don’t go passin’ out now,” she said with a sigh.
 “I don’t want ta have ta drag your body to the boss, ya hear?”

 The man did not move.
 And then it clicked for her.
 He was not staring at her in fear.
 He was staring at something behind her.

 She turned her head just in time to see a flash of bright light followed by a gust of heat.
 The gust knocked her clean off her feet, and she was thrown backward into the bar.
 Glass rained down around her in clicks and clacks—a sound which seemed to match the beat of the crackling and popping that echoed in the background.

 With much effort, she cracked open her eyes.

 The air was clouded in smoke.
-A shroud of smoke.
+A shroud of it.
 But this time the shroud did not aid her.
 No, it was suffocating her with its gray hands.